The Worst Job Advert Ever? Mistakes You Can Avoid

 - Not a clock watcher

-The point of this post is not to have a laugh at someone's expense but to show how you can avoid falling into any of the same traps.
+The point of this post is not to have a laugh at someone's expense (OK, maybe a little bit).
+But the point is to show demonstrate how you can avoid falling into any of the same traps.

 How to write a good job advert